bridgetownrb/bridgetown/bridgetown-website/src/_docs/components/ruby.md

 Yay! 😃
 ```

-Now run `yarn start`, load your website at localhost:4000, and you should see the new homepage with the `Shared::Header` ViewComponent rendered into the layout!
+Now run `bin/bridgetown start`, load your website at localhost:4000, and you should see the new homepage with the `Shared::Header` ViewComponent rendered into the layout!

 ### Helpers